 Unstretched canvas will be provided.
-Feel free to bring 2-3 small painting panels of your choice (optional), under 8 inches on all sides.
+For more finished looking work, feel free to bring 2-3 small painting panels of your choice (stretched canvas or hardboard is fine), under 8x10 inches.
 Square or rectangle is fine.

 Bring a few images to work from (simple is best) or choose from a selection at the studio.